AndrewM1130/GA/README.md

 -   select_parent - Selects parents for the next generation of creatures

 -   test_user_function - Tests User_Provided Custom Function

-## Help:

-You can read more in our functions’ documentation using ?function (such as ?select)

 ## GA::select() Parameters: